 Not all that long ago, our spice cabinet looked like this.
 It bothered me constantly.
 It was so difficult to find what I needed in this space…there was no rhyme or reason to the organization, there were duplicates everywhere, and it was even kind of dirty from spilled spices.

 One Saturday afternoon, I had had enough.
 I wanted to give this area an organization makeover for awhile…I finally carved out a few hours to do it!
-It just required a few uniform containers, a Silhouette machine, and a little bit of patience.
+It just required a few uniform containers, a vinyl cutting machine machine, and a little bit of patience.

 Step 1: Take all of your spices out and organize/clean/purge.